-This has obvious tie-ins with my teaching of yoga practice, in that, my approach is holistic.
+This ties in with my teaching of yoga practice, in that my approach is holistic.
 I consider the artiste in their entirety and develop the structure of the mentoring from there outwards.

-Having worked with dance and movement my whole life, I naturally came to a realisation (formed the opinion) that much of the emotion and experience in a human life can be evidenced in their carriage and form.
-(I also explored these theories in my dissertation for my yoga teacher training qualifications).
-This helps my work with mentoring artistes in their movement in several ways.
+Having worked with dance and movement my whole life, I naturally came to a realisation that much of the emotion and experience in a human life can be evidenced in a person’s carriage and form.
+I also explored these theories in my dissertation for my yoga teacher training qualifications.

-We can approach the character and the narrative from a very fundamental start point, so creating a foundation that the artiste can confidently progress with and build upon.
+We can approach the character and the narrative from a very fundamental start point and create a foundation that the artiste can confidently progress with and build upon.

 Whilst relishing choreographing production numbers, I’ve always enjoyed working closely with individuals, nurturing and preparing them for their performance.